 'Cattle' ranching has also been incredibly damaging to the planet we live on, along with all other forms of animal agriculture, decimating vast swathes of pristine wilderness creating loss of biodiversity, pumping harmful 'greenhouse gases' into the atmosphere, creating dead-zones in our oceans due to toxic run-off, and greatly depleting the global supply of fresh water.

-Rough estimates of cow numbers on the planet at this time fall at around one billion.
+Rough estimates of cow numbers on the planet at this time stand at around one billion.
 Chillingly, over one billion humans do not have access to clean water, and almost one billion are starving.

 Those in power have put the planet and her inhabitants in shackles, both real and metaphoric.
 We are all shackled to each other, humans and domesticated animals, those chains placed by the hands of our own kin.
 We have the keys to set ourselves and them free, but we have become institutionalised in this most heinous relationship, where they cannot escape and we cannot see another way, cannot wean ourselves off our dependence.

 One day we may see this come full circle, when the planet can no longer take the onslaught and civilisation begins to break down as a result.
 The banner written in Latin tells us that 'Oppression Is Wealth', but with capitalism, oppression may well be the end of us all.